lanouvelleecole/MaslowEditor/README.md

 Maybe my StackOverflow brotherhood will help me figure this out, who knows....

 In the meantime, I save this piece of work here, and I'll moe the 4 keybindings to the MaslowGPT side of things.

+## To build and install the package

+Install vsce:

+Make sure you have Node.js installed.
+Then run:

+    npm install -g vsce

+Run these commands to install the extension in your VSCODE editor

+    vsce package
+    code --install-extension <vsix_file_name>.vsix